Nomsa Mokwai

 Nomsa Mokwai (born 30 August 1992), is a South African international rugby union player, playing as a lock and flanker.

 Biography

 Nomsa Mokwai was born on 30 August 1992.

 In 2025, she plays for Western Province.
 She was named in the Springbok Women's squad to the 2025 Women's Rugby World Cup that will be held in England.

-Nomsa is professional nurse into Netcare Christiaan Barnard Memorial Hospital.
+Nomsa is professional nurse at the Netcare Christiaan Barnard Memorial Hospital.